Media Relations Policy | Overview

-- To protect the privacy of all other Children's patients and families, Public Affairs must accompany all reporters, film crews and photographers on the Boston Children's campus or at the Martha Eliot Health Center.
+- To protect the privacy of Boston Children's patients and families, a staff member from Media Relations must accompany any reporter, film crew or photographer on the Children's campus or at Martha Eliot Health Center.